-A virtual visit to the Tribunal may be arranged while visits to the Tribunal are restricted due to the COVID-19 pandemic or for legal practitioners and law students otherwise unable to travel to Hamburg.
+A virtual visit to the Tribunal may be arranged for legal practitioners and law students otherwise unable to travel to Hamburg.
 An introductory presentation on the Tribunal and a virtual tour of the building is followed by a detailed presentation on the jurisdiction and procedure of the Tribunal with an overview of a selection of cases on the Tribunal’s List.
 A question and answer session closes the visit.
 The virtual visit lasts approximately two hours and may be adapted to the wishes of the group.

 Requests to visit the Tribunal should be sent to the Press Office.

 Tel.: +49 40 35607227

 - Public sittings are announced by press release and may be attended by the general public unless the Tribunal decides otherwise or the parties request that the public sitting be closed to the public.
 The decisions of the Tribunal are read at a public sitting.